-Speculative Design for and with
+Speculative Design for & with

 the Product Impact Tool

-Case Study of Health Monitoring and Sleep Prediction Technologies
+Case Study of Sleep Tracking Technologies

 November 2023 - February 2024